bbabatunde/LLFI_fault_injector_tools/README.md

 process type

-- a: process and create database for all LLFI output
+- a: processes and create database for all LLFI output
-- p: process and create database for profilling file
+- p: processes and create database for profilling file
-- e: process and create database for error output
+- e: processes and create database for error output
-- l: process and create database for LLVM IR file
+- l: processes and create database for LLVM IR file
-- s: process and create database for standard output folder
+- s: processes and create database for standard output folder
-- pr: process and create database for program output folder
+- pr: processes and create database for program output folder

-# Process_error_output.py
+# process_error_output.py

+Processes files in /bamboo_fi/err_output

+**Modification**

+Change **suite_path = "/home/baba/rodinia_3.1/cuda/"** in **create_file_path**  function to your file path

+May require more changes in **create_file_path** function if not using rodinia benchmark suite

 ## process_llvmir.py

+Process the LLVM IR file in /bamboo_fi after adding debug info to the llvm file using llvm-dis -show-annotation **llvm file name**

+**Modification**

+ Change file_path = "/home/baba/rodinia_3.1/cuda/" +benchmark+ "/bamboo_fi/" +benchmark+ "_injection.ll.ll" in llvm_main funtion to your file path

 ## process_prog_out.py